gansixeneh/FROG-2.0/wikidata-chat/backend/README.md

 # Wikidata Agent Backend

-This is the Django backend for the Wikidata Agent chat application with multi-provider LLM support.
+This is the Django backend for the Wikidata Agent chat application with multi-provider LLM support and multiple knowledge graph integration.

 ## Setup Instructions